azielinskiACC/eval_SIPER_sentiments/README.md

-# eval_SIPER_sentiments
+# The Sentiment Analysis for SIPER Evaluation Reports
-The Sentiment Analysis for SIPER Evaluation Reports This repository contains code and data associated with “SIPER Projectin ISDEC.”
+This repository contains code and data associated with “SIPER Projectin ISDEC.”
 PDF can be found here

 If you use any of the code or ideas presented here, please cite our paper: